Wood Fire Hot Tubs FAQ

 Continue this process daily until the hot tub is at 80% capacity.
 Then, each day, add four inches of water (10 cm) and let it sit overnight.
 This will allow the wood to swell and help extend the life of your wooden hot tub.

 After the initial filling process (outlined above), filling your wooden hot tub becomes faster and easier.
 Simply fill the hot tub with your garden hose to 80% of the hot tub capacity.
 You may also use water sourced from a lake, a river, or the ocean.
-Make sure to cover the stove surface by at least 1.5 inches when the heater is installed inside the hot tub.
-And remember never heat the hot tub when it is empty.
+Ensure to cover the stove surface by at least 1.5 inches when the heater is installed inside the hot tub.
+And remember never to heat the hot tub when it is empty.
 This can cause a fire and/or irreparable damage.

-Caution: Do not empty the hot tub until the stove has completely cooled down.
+• Caution: Do not empty the hot tub until the stove has completely cooled down.

 If you will be leaving your tub untended for extended periods in sub-freezing weather, here are some things you can do to prevent damage to the tub from freezing:

-If you have electricity, a stock tank heater is the most simple, inexpensive and effective solution to keep the tub from freezing.
+• If you have electricity, a stock tank heater is the most simple, inexpensive and effective solution to keep the tub from freezing.

-If water availability is not an issue, drain all but 4-5 inches or so and just let that freeze and refill when you return.
-The few inches of ice won't hurt the tub and will help keep the tub bottom and base of the staves (the walls of the tub) "seasoned."
-When you are ready to use the tub, top it off and fire up the stove.
-If the water to refill the tub is an issue, you can anchor 8-10 floating empty plastic milk jugs at varying levels.
-When the water freezes and expands, the milk jugs act as shock absorbers, so the tub isn't damaged.
-This approach is most useful when water to refill the tub is a problem.
+• If water availability is not an issue, drain all but 4-5 inches or so and just let that freeze and refill when you return.
+The few inches of ice won't hurt the tub and will help keep the tub bottom and base of the staves (the walls of the tub) "seasoned".
+When ready to use the tub, simply top it off and fire up the stove.

-If you do not drain the tub and notice a few inches of ice on the tub surface, just start up a small fire, and let the stove heat slowly.
-You can allow several inches of ice to form on the surface of the tub without doing any damage.
-If the tub does happen to freeze completely, caution is advised.
+• If the tub does happen to freeze completely, caution is advised.
 You can melt the ice by starting a fire, but a fast-burning fire quickly melts the ice around the stove.
-The water can then boil away, exposing the stove to air which will cause the aluminum to melt.
+The water can then boil away, exposing the stove to air which will cause the aluminium to melt.
 Without water surrounding the stove, it could melt.
 We recommend adding water to the frozen surface's top while melting the ice.
-You should try and heat your tub at least once a week, and of course, heating it up means you get to enjoy it, too.
+You should try and heat your tub up at least once a week, and of course, heating it up means you get to enjoy it, too.

-Some owners with tubs at cabins where no water is available during winter months leave their tubs full but secure with a rope, a large, partially inflated inner tube to the bottom of the tub.
+• Some owners with tubs at cabins where no water is available during winter months leave their tubs full but secure with a rope, a large, partially inflated inner tube to the bottom of the tub.
 This allows the inner tube to take the stress of the expanding ice so that the tub is not damaged.
 (The inner tube needs to be completely submerged near or at the bottom of the tub).

-How often you remove the ash depends on how often you use your wooden hot tub.
+How often you clean the ash depends on how often you use your wooden hot tub.
 For infrequent users, once a month should suffice; for frequent users, we recommend clearing out the ash once a week.
 Use a shovel to remove the ash.
-Use the specially designed ash-removal shovel available on our website under “accessories” for the best results.
+Use the specially designed ash-removal shovel available on our website under "accessories" for the best results.

 The wooden hot tub has a drainage valve.
 Simply connect a hose to the valve and release the water.
 Changing the water each time you use your wooden hot tub is unnecessary.
 Instead, change the water only when necessary.